 To satisfy information-seeking prospects, marketing for manufacturing companies has become more complex and competitive over the past few years.
 Cold calling without a structured marketing strategy simply doesn’t work anymore; the competition has evolved, and so should you.

-Implementing an entirely different industrial marketing strategy at your company may seem like a formidable task.
-To help you through the process, we’ve created this all-inclusive guide on inbound marketing for manufacturing companies.
+Implementing an entirely different industrial marketing strategy at your manufacturing company may seem like a formidable task.
+To help you through the process, we’ve created this all-inclusive guide on inbound marketing for manufacturers.
 Read along or jump to the specific section you are most interested in:

 - What Is Inbound Marketing?